Billy Marrows is a London-based award-winning guitarist and composer/arranger.

 Billy leads a variety of ensembles and is a member of a number of projects led by rising stars of the London jazz scene.
-He has toured the UK with the Tom Barford Group and saxophonist Tom Ridout and has performed at venues such as Ronnie Scott’s, the Vortex, Jazz Nursery, the 606, Total Refreshment Centre and UK jazz festivals.
+He has toured the UK with Tom Barford Group and saxophonist Tom Ridout and has performed at venues such as Ronnie Scott’s, the Vortex, Jazz Nursery, the 606, Total Refreshment Centre and UK jazz festivals.
 He plays in Patchwork Jazz Orchestra, a big band which has premiered new music by Billy in the 2018 and 2019 London Jazz Festivals and at Giardini La Mortella, Italy.
 Appearing on several albums, Billy was singled out as ‘one to watch’ in the Jazzwise review of Tom Barford's album 'Bloomer’, released on Edition records in 2018.
+His debut album 'Dancing on Bentwood Chairs' is due for release in 2023.